[3.11] The Bard's Soulrend Trickster | +6m Sirus DPS | All Content | Fast Mapper | League Starter

 -Like most of the builds out there, it requires lots of currency to perfect the build.

--You won't survive several consecutive hits from big boys such as Sirus, Elder, Shaper.
-You are not a tank and I cannot stress this enough.
+-You won't survive the hits from big boys such as Sirus, Elder, Shaper if they hit.

 50% Attack and 66% Spell Dodge chance without flasks.